-The lungs open into the nose and the throat is said to be the door of the lungs.
+The Lungs in TCM open into the nose and the throat is said to be the door of the lungs.
 Thus problems in the lungs are associated with poor smell.
 Vocal problems are often treated via the lungs.

 When the lungs are dry, the skin and face will appear withered.

 Craving pungent foods means the lung qi is deficient.